-POLICIES: Students should be familiar with key policies concerning their rights and responsibilities at De Anza College - https://www.deanza.edu/student-complaints/rights-responsibilities.html
+POLICIES: Students should be familiar with key policies concerning their rights and responsibilities at De Anza College.

-• Students are responsible for administrative duties such as dropping the class according to the guidelines in the De Anza College Winter 2025 Schedule of Classes.
+• Students are responsible for administrative duties such as dropping the class according to the guidelines in the De Anza College Spring 2025 Schedule of Classes.